zgracem/dotconfig/environment.d/README.md

 # ~/.config/environment.d

-The files in this directory are sourced during the startup of any POSIX shell (plus fish) to produce a consistent environment.
+`*.sh` files in this directory are sourced during the startup of any POSIX shell (plus fish) to produce a consistent environment.

 In addition, `~/.config/misc/launchd.conf` makes that environment available to